anunay-kumar/artifactory-cleanup-utility/README.md

 > How to restore a directory from recycle repo? <

 We copy all the artifacts to the recycle repo before deleting them so in an unfortunate event if something gets deleted by mistake, it can be restored from the recycle bin.
-There is a move REST api that can be used to copy the deleted folders/files back to the repo.
+There is a copy REST api that can be used to copy the deleted folders/files back to the repo.

  - Example using curl:
 ```bash